cw1797/wordpress-bootstrap/README.md

 Run terraform apply to provision the infra `terraform apply -var-file=secrets.tfvars`

-### Step 2 - Install Docker and configure with TLS
+### Step 2 - Deploy Docker with TLS

-Execute the following command to configure docker with tls on the ec2 instance `ansible-playbook site.yml -i inventories/inventory.yml --ask-become-pass --tags "deploy_docker"`
+Run the following command to configure docker with tls on the ec2 instance. `ansible-playbook site.yml -i inventories/inventory.yml --ask-become-pass --tags "deploy_docker"`
+Once run you will have the necessary certs on your local machine used to authenticate with docker in the following directory `~/.docker`

+### Step 3 - Deploy Wordpress with LEMP stack

+Enure the following config files have your domain specified in them `docker/otraw-app/webserver/nginx-conf/nginx.conf` `docker/otraw-app/webserver/nginx-conf/nginx-https.conf.new`

+Run the`ansible-playbook site.yml -i inventories/inventory.yml --ask-become-pass --tags "deploy_lemp" -e local_user=john.doe -e domain_name=domain.co.uk`